ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 # Embedding The Client App on your Website

-If you're reading this, I'm guessing you want to be able to allow your students (or examinees as we call them) to be able to take examinations directly from your website without having to send them links to examina.io.
+If you're reading this, I'm guessing you want to be able to allow your students (or examinees as we call them) to be able to take examinations directly from your website without having to send them links to [examina.io](https://www.examina.io).

 Well, you're at the right place, so read on...

 ## Prerequisites

-First, this sounds absurd trying to say this since well, you're reading this, however, it has to be said.
+First, this sounds absurd trying to say this since well, you're reading this.
+However, it has to be said.
 You need your own website to get this working.
-Technically, you can also host this from your own system (*more on this later*) but it may not be much use if your plan is go get people to take exams remotely.
+Technically, you can also get this working from your own system using localhost (*more on this later*) but it may not be of much use if your plan is go get people to take assessments remotely.

 Secondly, you need to know basic HTML and understand how to make little changes to a static webpage.

 Thirdly, you need to have [created an account](https://www.examina.io/register) on examina.io and subscribed to a plan that supports this feature.
 All paid plans support this feature.
 So if you've not yet created an account or subscribed to a paid plan you can go ahead now and get that done first, we'll wait for you.

 Done already?
-Nice!
+Oh nice, let's continue then...

 ## So What's Next?

 Next you login to your account and go to `Settings`.
-You can find the option from the Side bar.
+You can find the link from the Side bar.

 Now, for embedding the client App, you will need to do the following things:

 ### Create an API Public Key

-If you've not already done so, you'll need to create an API public Key (if you haven't already) by clicking on the reload icon to the right.
+If you've not already done so, you'll need to create an API public Key by clicking on the reload icon to the right as annotated below.

 ![API Section on the Settings Page](../../assets/images/api_section_1.jpg)

-> &#x26a0;&#xfe0f; Note that if you change your public key all sites using that key would need to be updated.
+> &#x26a0;&#xfe0f; Note that if you change your public key, all sites using that key would need to be updated.

 For simple embedding, you do not need your API secret key.
 You only need that when making calls to our API servers.
-If however, you need to auto login examinees, you will need to also generate an API secret keey.
+If however, you need to auto login examinees, you will need to also generate an API secret key.
 More on that later.

-### Approve your domain for hosting
+### Approve your domain for Embedding

 Add the domain which you're using to host the exams on the list of approved domains.

-To add the domain, enter the domain URL in the text field and click on the ***Add Domain*** button.
+To add a domain, enter the domain URL (*without the protocol part*) in the text field and click on the ***Add Domain*** button.

 ![API Section on the Settings Page](../../assets/images/domain_section.jpg)

 In my case, I am hosting the exam on `exam.richboy.me` so I added it.

-You can also delete domains which you no longer want to be allowed.
+You can also delete domains which you no longer want to be allowed by clicking the button with the trash icon beside the domain name.

 > If you're testing locally, you can add `localhost`, `127.0.0.1` or any IP address which you normally test with on the address bar. **You do not need to specify the port number on the domain**.

 > &#x26a0;&#xfe0f; Remember to remove all testing domains when done as they can be security risks.
-Due to localhost domains not being exclusive, others can also be able to embed your exams on their own testing servers.
+Due to localhost domains not being exclusive, others would also be able to embed your exams on their own testing servers if you leave them.

 ### Include the widget script on your webpage.